nothrem/SmartEmoji.php/data/README.md

 Object `groups` should contain ordered list of objects representing groups.
 Each group should define:
 * `id` defining string or number under which its translation can be found in `emoji.xx.json` in `groups` object,
 * `list` defining ordered array of strings containing an emoji (one string for each emoji) or objects representing groups.
+   Name of the key can be shortened as `l` to save data in JSON.
 ```
 //groups.json example
 {